North Shore Temple Emanuel

 Following on from many years of successfully growing our Meah Hebrew and Religion School, towards the end of 2016 the Board of Directors made a strategic decision to invest in taking Meah to a new level of education, learning, and overall experience.

-Edana Chilchik came onboard in December 2016 as NSTE's Director of Education, and the feedback from students and families is overwhelmingly positive.
+The position of Director of Education was introduced, and the feedback from students and families has been overwhelmingly positive.

-Edana and her team are passionate about creating an environment for our students that will encourage them to strive for their personal best and develop their interpersonal skills.
+Our Meah teaching team is passionate about creating an environment for our students that will encourage them to strive for their personal best and develop their interpersonal skills.
 We aim to nurture and motivate our students and encourage positive interactions with their teachers and fellow students.

 We invested in an internationally recognised new Hebrew program called “Zman Likroh” which includes a two-module reading system and an additional activity workbook.
 Our Meah students are assessed in terms of ability in Hebrew.
 We currently have six streams.
 The desired outcome is that our older students are able to recognise the letters and sounds and read within a year.
 The younger age groups should achieve this over a two year period.
 All students keep their books as a personal resource for the future.

 Our aim is to teach reading and ignite a passion for Hebrew as a living language, taught as Modern Hebrew whilst ultimately preparing them for their b’nei mitzvah celebration.

 The Jewish Studies program includes booklets for each festival.
 The booklets include activities tailored to the different age groups.